-The area beyond the site boundary for a distance of 0.25 mile was visually observed for erosion, changes in land use, or other phenomena that might affect the long-term integrity of the site.
+The area 0.25 mile beyond the site boundary was visually observed for erosion, changes in land use, or other phenomena that might affect the long-term integrity of the site.
 No such impacts were observed.

 A portion of the site has been sold to another owner who is using the area for occasional livestock grazing.
 The new owners have removed some of the brush on their property to facilitate grazing.